Experimental Semi-quantum Key Distribution With Classical Users: Experimental Results

+To obtain the numerical values from the lower-bounds on $S(A|C)$ and other terms from the expression~\eqref{eq:secure_key-rate} for the secret key rate, $r$, we measure the probability of the raw key generation, $\pr_{key}$, and the probability of error in the raw key, $\pr_{err}$, after $10^5$ rounds of the protocol.
+Formally, $\pr_{key}$ is defined to be the probability of Alice and Bob not rejecting a round, while $\pr_{err}$ is the probability that, conditioned on a raw key bit being distilled, that the raw key bit contains an error (e.g., Alice has a $0$ while Bob has a $1$).
+Note that $10^5$ rounds is not sufficient to actually produce a secret key through this protocol under these operating conditions as our later evaluations show; however, it is sufficient as a proof of concept to gather experimental statistics and evaluate what the key-rate \emph{would be} had we continued the experiment for a longer duration.

+The values of $\pr_{key}$ and $\pr_{err}$ are evaluated in three different ways: direct estimation over the full data set, direct estimation over a randomly chosen subset of $10^4$ rounds and indirect estimation.
+In the direct estimation, the users sacrifice a part of the raw key for verification procedure (see Appendix \ref{subsubsec:direct_estimation} for details).
+In the indirect estimation, discussed in detail in Appendix~\ref{subsubsec:indirect_estimation}, Alice obtains $\pr_{key}$ and $\pr_{err}$, using the information received from Bob during the verification phase.
+This allows the parties to avoid the loss of key digits, at a price of higher uncertainty on the estimated values, which are calculated from several experimentally obtained quantities, each with its error.
+The results are reported in Table \ref{tab:table1}.

-The raw key is obtained without sifting procedure, unlike in standard QKD schemes~\cite{QKD-BB84, E911}.
-To obtain the final secret key, Alice and Bob perform standard classical post-processing through error correction and privacy amplification~\cite{QKD-survey}.
-Based on the probabilities in Table \ref{tab:table1}, we obtain the dependence of the final secret key rate, $r$, on the number of rounds, $N$ (see Equation \eqref{eq:secure_key-rate} from Section \ref{sec:supp_introduction} of the Appendix).
-This dependence is plotted in Figure~\ref{fig:diff_eff_main}, for different values of the detection loss of D$_{\text{A}}$ and D$_{\text{B}}$, assumed to be the same.
-The details of how the curves were obtained are discussed in Sections \ref{sec:ideal} and \ref{sec:exp_case} of the Appendix.
+Based on the probabilities in Table~\ref{tab:table1}, we obtain the dependence of the final secret key rate, $r$, on the number of rounds, $N$, see Equation~\eqref{eq:secure_key-rate}.
+This dependence is plotted in Figure~\ref{fig:diff_eff_main}, for different values of the detection losses of D$_{\text{A}}$ and D$_{\text{B}}$, assumed to be the same.
+The details of how the curves were obtained are discussed in Appendices~ \ref{sec:bound_entropy} and~ \ref{sec:detector_eff}.
 As expected, an increase in the detection loss degrades the performance of the protocol.

+We also report in Figure \ref{fig:loss} the dependence of the secret key rate on the loss in the quantum channel between the server and each user, assumed to be the same for both, Alice and Bob.
+We present plots for different values of the detection efficiency and the quantum bit error rate (QBER), which is defined as the fraction of errors in the sifted key.
+More details on how these plots are obtained can be found in Appendix \ref{sec:losses}.